Energy (journal)

 Energy is a peer-reviewed academic journal covering research on energy engineering that was established in 1976.
 It is published by Elsevier (formerly Pergamon Press) and the editor-in-chief is Henrik Lund (Aalborg University).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.147, ranking it 9th out of 112 journals in the category "Energy & Fuels" and second out of 55 journals in "Thermodynamics".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 9.0.

+Abstracting and indexing

+The journal is abstracted and indexed in: